sonata-project/SonataMediaBundle/Resources/doc/index.rst

   - image
   - youtube
   - dailymotion
-  - more to come (vimeo
+  - more to come : vimeo, pdf ...

 Each ``type`` is managed by a service which is in charge of :